WHAT IS SHORT PRINT BASEBALL CARDS

 Short print cards add adrenaline and thrill of the hunt for collectors seeking to complete sets.
 Their intentionally low print runs create a lasting chase and demand premium due to infrequency compared to typical parallels.
 While frustrating short term, short prints develop cult followings and maintain premium secondary market prices long term due their persevering scarcity in the hobby.
 They are truly the white whales that every serious sports card collector hopes to find or trade for at some point.

-Read also: THE MOST EXPENSIVE BASEBALL CARDS EVER SOLD
+Read also: WHAT ARE THE MOST SOUGHT AFTER BASEBALL CARDS RIGHT NOW

 Spread the love